 Citations are not the only area of academic acknowledgement and representation to suffer from white over-representation.
 Other forms of academic contribution similarly reflect the predominant power structures that exist in academia, perhaps most famously the presentation panel.
 While the issue of representation in panels first emerged as a gender issue in the discussion of the “all male panel,” similar inequities have been found to exist in all-white panels as well, as documented in the Tumblr “Congrats, you have an all white panel!”.

 Dismantling power structures in academia goes beyond the self-absolution of “I am not a racist; therefore, I am not a contributor,” since the root cause is systemic racism rather than at an individual level.
 To paraphrase Ibram X. Kendi, to do nothing is to contribute to continued racism.
 Dismantling this system requires what Mott and Cockayne describe as conscientious engagement as a form of resistance to unethical hierarchies of knowledge production.
-One form of engagement is with disciplinary bibliographies or repositories that can serve as an introduction to and knowledge base for BIPOC scholarship: Cite Black Authors, Black Excellence in LIS and People of Color Also Know Stuff are three such examples.
+One form of engagement is with disciplinary bibliographies or repositories that can serve as an introduction to and knowledge base for BIPOC scholarship: Cite Black Authors, Black Excellence in LIS, BIPOC Psychology Papers and People of Color Also Know Stuff are four such examples.